gift-panda/GemLang/README.md

 ==================

 For functions:

     func name(param1, param2, ...){
         body
     }

 Functions are overloaded by arity

-func name(param1){ body }
+    func name(param1){
+        body
+    }

-func name(param1, param2){ body }
+    func name(param1, param2){
+        body
+    }

-//Both are dispatched at runtime to their correct function calls.
+Both are dispatched at runtime to their correct function calls.

-//Functions can be binded to any name.
+Functions can be binded to any name.

-func name(params){body}
+    func name(params){
+        body
+    }
     var bind = name;
     bind(params);

 Classes
 ====================

     class className : superClass(){ // className is the child class. superClass is the parent class.

         var var1 = value; //Treated as public & static fields var #var = value; //Treated as private & static fields.

         static staticFunc(params){ //Treated as static function.
             //Can access private and static fields here body
         }

         instFunc(params){ //Treated as instance functions.
             this.var2 = value; //Treated as public & instance fields.
             this.#var3 = value; //Treated as private & instance fields.

             //Can access private and static fields here.
             //Can access private and instance fields here.

             body
         }

         init(params){ //Constructor of the class.
                   //Default constructor with no parms created implicitly when explicitly not defined.
                   //Can be private #init() to stop creation of instances. body
         }

         toString(){ //Implicitly called by the interpreter when 1.
 Printing a instance.
 2. Added instances to strings.
                 //Default created for all class implicitly is explicitly not defined. return string;
         }
     }

     className.var1; //Accessing static fields
     className.staticFunct(params) //Accessing static methods.
     this.var2 or inst.var2; //Accessing instance fields.
     className(params) //Creating instance of a class. <init>s are overloaded and dispatched too.

 Errors
 =====================

-RuntimeError(String); //The base error class
+    var errorInstanceRuntimeError(String); //The base error class

     //Extend your class using RuntimeError to be throw

     throw errorInstance; //To throw a error

     //or

     throw SomeError("message"); //To throw your error

     //or

     throw RuntimeError("message"); //To throw the default RuntimeError.

     try{
         body
     }

-catch(IDENTIFIER){ //IDENTIFIER is the captured the error.
+    catch(IDENTIFIER){ //IDENTIFIER is the captured the error. body

-    body

     }
     finally{
         body
     }

 PreBuilt Errors: